The guidelines were developed by Professor Saiedian in mid

 -

-- Basic research (studying, synthesizing, organizing,
+- Basic research (which entails studying, synthesizing,

-evaluating, and summarizing existing research results)
+organizing, evaluating, and summarizing existing research

 - An empirical study

-- A research work involving experiments
+- Research involving experiments

 - A survey and literature review.
-If you plan to prepare
+If you plan to prepare a literature review, ensure that it:

-individual articles (or experiments, or studies)
+individual articles, experiments, or studies.

-findings or case studies (e.g., compare, contrast, relate)
+findings or case studies (e.g., comparing, contrasting,

-approach (e.g., different theoretical, contrasting approaches)
+(e.g., different theoretical or contrasting approaches).

 - References.
-In addition to the proposal, include a list
+In addition to the proposal, include a

-of 10--15 references (from credible, peer-reviewed sources)
+list of 10--15 references (from credible, peer-reviewed sources)

 related to the topic of your term paper proposal.
 You must

-CAREFULLY follow the citation format and bibliography
+CAREFULLY follow the APA or Harvard citation

 below).
 No exceptions here.